elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

 ### Samsung Exynos Thermal Management Unit (TMU)

-From &#8220;<a href="http://www.eedailynews.com/2012/02/samsung-at-isscc-quad-core-exynos-apps.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.eedailynews.com/2012/02/samsung-at-isscc-quad-core-exynos-apps.html']);">Samsung at ISSCC: Quad-core Exynos apps processor relies on skillful analog IC design</a>&#8220;, here is some information regarding the TMU:
+From "<a href="http://www.eedailynews.com/2012/02/samsung-at-isscc-quad-core-exynos-apps.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.eedailynews.com/2012/02/samsung-at-isscc-quad-core-exynos-apps.html']);">Samsung at ISSCC: Quad-core Exynos apps processor relies on skillful analog IC design</a>", here is some information regarding the TMU:

 > With the popularity of CPU-intensive applications like 3D graphics gaming, there is a real danger that an application processor can burn-out, or at least reach excessive surface temperature within the confines of a mobile device that could impact reliability and usability.
 To address the issue, Samsung developed a Thermal Management Unit (TMU), which monitors thermal sensors throughout the Exynos chip to detect hotspots, applying thermal throttling through DVFS mechanisms or tripping a shutdown of the chip if necessary.
 A side benefit of the thermal management is to effect a further reduction in power dissipation.